nyorain/rvg/docs/roadmap.md

 		class or sth
   - [ ] performance optimizations, resolve performance todos
   - [ ] rvg: better with more (but also more optimized) pipelines?
-- [ ] allow to specify fringe on context creation

 Should we make sure that there is always only (at max) one StateChange object for a polygon/shape/etc?
 Should not be needed but be